awsdocs/aws-codebuild-user-guide/doc_source/run-build.md

 ## Start running builds automatically \(AWS CLI\)<a name="run-build-cli-auto-start"></a>

-If your source code is stored in a GitHub or a GitHub Enterprise repository, you can use GitHub webhooks to have AWS CodeBuild rebuild your source code whenever a code change is pushed to the repository\.
+If your source code is stored in a GitHub or a GitHub Enterprise Server repository, you can use GitHub webhooks to have AWS CodeBuild rebuild your source code whenever a code change is pushed to the repository\.

 Run the create\-webhookcommand as follows: